structurizr/java-extensions/structurizr-export/README.md

 ## Changelog

+##  (unreleased)

+- Trying to render a sequence diagram with C4-PlantUML now throws an unsupported exception, as C4-PlantUML doesn't natively support sequence diagrams.

 ### 1.0.0 (27th April 2021)

 - Initial version, refactored from existing (and separate) PlantUML, Mermaid, DOT, WebSequenceDiagrams, and Ilograph exporters.